 Trim ends off green beans.

-Stem, seed, and slice red bell pepper into thin strips.
+Stem, seed, remove ribs, and slice red bell pepper into thin strips.

 Make and Form the Meatloaves

-Thoroughly combine ground turkey, ricotta, meatloaf seasoning, and a pinch of salt in a mixing bowl.
+Thoroughly combine ground turkey, ricotta, meatloaf seasoning, and ¼ tsp. salt in a mixing bowl.

 Divide into four equal-sized balls.
 Press your thumb into center of each ball and place a provolone cheese ball into the well.

 Close meat around cheese and re-form into a ball.
-Form a tight seal so cheese stays inside meatball.
+Form a tight seal so cheese stays inside meat.

 Bake the Meatloaves